particle-iot/docs/src/content/reference/device-os/firmware.md

 ### BSSID()

-`WiFi.BSSID()` retrives the 6-byte MAC address of the access point the device is currently connected to.
+`WiFi.BSSID()` retrieves the 6-byte MAC address of the access point the device is currently connected to.

 byte bssid[6];